 - Proposal experts tailor the document to the issuing entity.
 Automated answers, just like templated responses, sound just that way — automated.
 Issuers want to know who their vendors are, beyond a blanket response.

 - When you have questions, your Bid Manager will have an answer.
 We cannot stress enough how important this is.
 No matter the day or time, Bid Managers will be there to answer your pressing question, or ease your response concerns.

 Learning the RFP process is stressful, and you have a lot riding on the response award.
 The importance of human intelligence goes well beyond the points we mentioned above.
 If your strategy is to understand the process, increase your win rate and respond to more bids — without the cost of adding a response department — then outsourcing is a smart way to proceed.

 This article, however, is not to criticize AI response software.
 As we continue to dive deeper into an already digitally designed age, this software has its place in the response industry.
 We want to help you make the best RFP strategy decisions for your business at the right time.

 - understands the complete RFP process,

-- has built a RFP Response Library to integrate into the software,
+- has built an RFP Response Library to integrate into the software, and

 Either way, consistency is key to creating a winning response strategy.
 The procurement process is one that requires patience and skill.
 Both of those can be learned to create a winning bid.
 Compelling evidence can be found in our Case Studies — including real clients who entrusted The Bid Lab to guide them through their response processes.
 Connecting with humans that share the same goals you want for your business is something that automated software cannot be trained to do.
 If your business has questions about The Bid Lab’s services, schedule a free consultation with us today!